esoadamo/thesis/chapters/04 Services.md

 ### Account management

-If an SSO Server package is installed, the local Synology account can be used as an IDM source.
+If an SSO Server package is installed, the local Synology account can be used as an SSO source.
 Other applications can be configured to accept this service with OIDC protocol, including the Cloudflare Zero Trust. [[@synologyServiceServer]] Or, the administrator can enable and set up the Directory Server package for LDAP.
 The accounts may be protected with an MFA using supported methods, such as approved sign-in, OTP code, or hardware security key. [[@synology2FactorAuthentication]]

 ### Remote connection